 - In 2026, social media ads rank as the third most important source of brand awareness globally, after search and TV ads.
 They are especially influential among younger demographics.
 (We Are Social)

-- People aged 16–34 are the most active average social media users globally and spend more time on these platforms.
-Social media marketing funnels for this segment tend to move faster from exposure to action.
-(Datareportal)
+- People aged 16–34 are the most active average social media users globally, giving social media marketers a faster path from exposure to engagement for younger audiences.
+(DataReportal)

 - Hootsuite social media marketing statistics show that average engagement rates on social media range from 1.4% to 2.8%, depending on the platform.
 (Hootsuite)